How to Use Wax Melts – Goose Creek Candle Blog

 1. Purchase a Wax Warmer

 The first step in preparing to use your new Goose Creek wax melts is to buy a wax melter.
 Wax melt warmers are typically small in size, making them a space-saving option for a table, counter or mantle.
 These wax tart warmers come in several different styles, and they are usually designed to add a bit of attractive décor to your home.
-Choose free-standing scented wax melters that sit on a nightstand or side table, or opt for nightlight style wax warmers that plug into a wall outlet.
+Choose free-standing scented wax melters that sit on a nightstand or side table, or opt for nightlight-style wax warmers that plug into a wall outlet.

 You can choose from electric candle wax warmers, light bulb warmers and tea-light-powered wax warmers.
 If you don't want light to emit from your wax warmer, an electric version may be your best option.
 Alternatively, opt for a light bulb wax melter if you want to avoid having an open flame in your home.
 If you prefer the look of a flickering candle, a tea light candle wax warmer is the right choice for you.
-You could choose unscented tea lights, or select a fragrance that complements your wax melt.
+You can choose unscented tea lights or select a fragrance that complements your wax melt.
 The choice is entirely yours, and you can use it to add another layer of personality to your home!

-2. Learn How to Use Your Wax Melter and Prep it for Use
+2. Learn How to Use Your Wax Melter and Prep It for Use

 It's important to thoroughly read the instructions that come with your new wax melter.
 You'll want to know exactly how to use the unit to make sure that you don't accidentally cause any hazardous situations.
 Read the instructions to find out how to turn on the wax warmer if it's electric-powered or how to use a tea light candle with a flame wax melter.
 The instructions should also suggest the best way to remove leftover wax from a used wax tart.